abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/6-Responsive-web-design.md

 ![media-queries](./img/media-queries-1.png)

 - They're tools for **overriding styles** based on the device's characteristics, such as screen size, orientation, and resolution.
+- What will happen if we're in a width that is shared between 2 media queries?
+The browser will apply the styles of the last media query that matches the screen size.
+  - This is because **media queries don't add any importance or specificity to the CSS**, they just add conditions to the CSS.
+So the last condition that matches the screen size will be applied.

 ### Anatomy of a media query